Trendyol/ios-architecture-decision-logs/adr/0033-use-lite-mode-config.md

-# Use LiteModeFlag Property Wrapper for Lite Configs
+# Lite Mode Config Usage

 * Status: Accepted
 * Deciders: iOS Team
 * Date: 14.01.2025

 ## Context
 Currently, we add lite configs to TYConfigs.swift file by creating a new struct that conforms to BoolValueConfigurable protocol.
+There are no customizations in the keys of our lite configs that we add to the config panel.
 This approach:
 - Increases coupling with TYConfigs.swift
 - Makes the codebase less organized
 - Makes it harder to analyze lite configs across the project
 - Lite Mode configs are hard to distinguish from other configs

-## Decision
+## Decision-1
 We will implement a new property wrapper called @LiteModeFlag to handle lite configs.
 This will replace the current struct-based implementation.

 ### Before